Covid 19 coronavirus: When can NZ go to level 2 - Jacinda Ardern reveals date

-New Zealand will move to alert level 2 from Thursday and schools reopen on Monday May 18.
+Malls, cafes and restaurants re-open from Thursday and schools resume next Monday but bars must wait 10 days as the country moves to alert level 2 in 48 hours.

-On Thursday, retail, malls, cafes, restaurants, cinema and other public spaces can reopen.
+On Thursday, retail stores, malls, cafes, restaurants, cinema and other public spaces can reopen.
 All require physical distancing.
 Health services will also restart.

+The deadline was 11.59pm on Wednesday, meaning effectively alert level 2 started on Thursday, Prime Minister Jacinda Ardern said.

 Friends and family can also be reunited from Thursday.
+Sports teams can play but the social gathering afterwards should have no more than 10 people.

-"This is a transition out of our bubbles," Prime Minister Jacinda Ardern says.
+"This is a transition out of our bubbles," Ardern said.

+• Alert level 2 at a glance - all you need to know

 From Monday May 18 all schools and ECE centres will open.

-On Thursday, May 21, bars will be able to open, including the three Ss rules that she outlined last week.
+Bars and restaurants will be closed if they broke the rules, Ardern said.

+Ministry of Health officials had recommended keeping bars closed for two weeks but Cabinet settled on 10 days.

-Bars posed the most risk, she said.
-South Korea had opened bars but then closed them again after there was an outbreak.
+Bars posed the most risk and she noted that South Korea had opened bars but then closed them again after there was a fresh outbreak.

 She said these few extra days allowed the country to lock in the gains that had been made so far.